Frequently Asked Questions About XIENCE

 Refer to the IFU for Additional Information.

-- Thromboresistance, referring to the preferential adsorption and retention of good protein (e.g., albumin) vs thrombogenic proteins (e.g., fibrinogen)—leading to less platelet adhesion and activation.1-4
+- Thromboresistance, referring to the preferential adsorption and retention of good protein (e.g., albumin) vs thrombogenic proteins (e.g., fibrinogen)—leading to less platelet adhesion and activation.2-5

-- Minimal inflammatory response,1 since the preferential adsorption of albumin minimizes platelet adhesion, leukocyte activation and leukocyte recruitment.
+- Minimal inflammatory response,2 since the preferential adsorption of albumin minimizes platelet adhesion, leukocyte activation and leukocyte recruitment.

-- Functional healing, since preferential albumin adsorption elicits a cellular response conducive to healing, with rapid formation of functional endothelium and minimal chronic inflammation.1,5-6
+- Functional healing, since preferential albumin adsorption elicits a cellular response conducive to healing, with rapid formation of functional endothelium and minimal chronic inflammation.2,6-7

 Thus the XIENCE fluoropolymer was created to ensure long-term protection to the vessel and ultimately to the patient.

-With more than 16,000 XIENCE patients involved in DAPT studies, Abbott has received a 1-month DAPT CE Label update.
-A study recently examined stent thrombosis (ST) and DAPT use through 2 years in a large pooled sample of patients from the XIENCE family of clinical studies.7 The study revealed that discontinuing DAPT:
+With more than 16,000 XIENCE patients involved in DAPT studies, Abbott has received a 1-month DAPT CE label update based on a pooled analysis examining early DAPT interruption/discontinuation and stent thrombosis rates through 2 years in a large pooled sample of patients from the XIENCE family of clinical studies.8

-In addition, the STOPDAPT trial8 revealed 0% definite or probable ST with XIENCE when DAPT was discontinued at 3 months.
+In addition, the STOPDAPT trial9 revealed 0% definite or probable ST with XIENCE when DAPT was discontinued at 3 months.
 Learn more about DAPT.